lukoshkin/bterm-repl.nvim/README.md

 }
 ```
 `clipboard_occupation_time` - time after which the content of the clipboard
-will be restored.<br>If it is too short, the restored content will be sent to
+will be restored.
+If it is too short, the restored content will be sent to
 IPython instead.
+Note that it is only valid for IPython and when the line
+separator is set to `nil` (what is equivalent to `'\n'` in terms of the
+implementation).

 ## Further Development